sdiehl/stephendiehl.com/posts/books.md

 **Introduction to Functional Programming (1st Edition)** by Richard Bird and Philip Wadler

 The beautiful introductory text that really conveys the elegance of the core ideas of typed functional programming.
+Every core idea is precisely motivated by the most perfect example of usage.
+This was the book that really turned me on to programming in Haskell.

 **Types and Programming Languages** by Benjamin Pierce